Hal Langfur

 Research Interests

-Colonial and post-independence Brazil; early modern Iberian Atlantic; race relations; comparative indigenous history; cross-cultural encounters; cultures of violence; narratives of conquest and discovery; science and empire; state formation and territorialization.
+Colonial and post-independence Brazil; early modern Iberian Atlantic; racialization; comparative Indigenous history; cross-cultural encounters; cultures of violence; narratives of conquest and discovery; science and empire; history of information; state formation and territorialization.

 Current Research